bhargavibayar02/simpletoken/README.md

-## Task1:   A simple smart contract using solidity for a token transfer system.
+## A simple smart contract using solidity for a token transfer system.

-## Description:
-This Project is a part of Codtech Blockchain Internship.

 ## Requirements:
 - 1.Ganache